hikarunukui/hikarunukui.github.io/README.md

 ## Working paper
 - Deep Cultural Roots of Radical Right Support: Evidence from Switzerland
 - Activating the Environmental Norms: The Effect of Electing a Female Candidate on Agricultural Practices of Farmers
-- Investing in Discontent: Electoral Consequences of Railway Closure

 ## Publication
 - Nukui, Hikaru, Hirofumi Miwa, and Yoshikuni Ono.
 (2025) "[Preferences for Female Successors: Evidence from a Survey Experiment among Japanese Local Politicians.](https://www.sciencedirect.com/science/article/pii/S0261379425000629)" *Electoral Studies* 96: 102956.